Kirkconnell History, Family Crest & Coats of Arms

 Early Origins of the Kirkconnell family

 The surname Kirkconnell was first found in Kirkcudbrightshire (Gaelic: Siorrachd Chille Chuithbheirt), part of the present day Council Area of Dumfries and Galloway, former county in Southwestern Scotland.

 Early History of the Kirkconnell family

 This web page shows only a small excerpt of our Kirkconnell research.
-Another 409 words (29 lines of text) covering the years 1235, 1280, 1296, 1296, 1304 and 1920 are included under the topic Early Kirkconnell History in all our PDF Extended History products and printed products wherever possible.
+Another 163 words (12 lines of text) covering the years 1235, 1280, 1304 and 1920 are included under the topic Early Kirkconnell History in all our PDF Extended History products and printed products wherever possible.

 Kirkconnell Spelling Variations

 Spelling variations of this family name include: Kirkconnel, Kirkconnell, Kirkeconnel, Kirkeconnell, Kirconnel, Kirconnell, Kirkonnel and many more.

 Early Notables of the Kirkconnell family (pre 1700)